ScriptFUSION/Porter/README.md

 Note: before writing a provider be sure to check out the [Provider organization][Provider] to see if it has already been written!

 Providers must implement the `Provider` interface, however it is common to extend `AbstractProvider` instead.
-The abstract class provides a `fetch()` implementation, stores a connector and proxies cache methods for the connector.
-A typical `AbstractProvider` implementation only needs to override the constructor with a more specific type hint for the connector type it requires.
-Providers may also store state applicable to their resources, such as authentication data, and passed to resources when `fetch()` is called.
+The abstract class provides a `fetch()` implementation, forwards options, stores a connector and proxies cache methods for the connector.
+A typical `AbstractProvider` implementation only needs to override the constructor with a specialized type hint for the connector it requires.

+Providers may also store common state applicable to their resources, such as authentication data, that is passed to a resource's second `fetch()` parameter when the provider's `fetch()` method is called.
+The recommended way to pass state to resources is calling `AbstractProvider::setOptions()` in the provider's constructor, which causes the options to be forwarded automatically during `fetch()`.

 #### Implementation example